Cosmic ocean: Common themes

 Myths about the world's oceans are universally accompanied by myths about its containment when the earth was already created, and myths about the attempts of the ocean to regain its undivided dominance.
 In Chinese mythology, there is the idea of a giant depression or pit that determines the direction of the ocean waters and takes away excess water.
-In the mythology of the peoples of the world there are numerous legends about the flood.
+In many mythologies there are numerous narratives regarding the flood.

-The opposition of two types of myths is known (for example, in Oceania) - about the earth sinking in the ocean, and about the retreat of the ocean or sea.
+The opposition of two types of myths is known (for example, in Oceania) – about the Earth sinking in the ocean, and about the retreat of the ocean.
 An example of the first type is the legend about the origin of Easter Island, recorded on this island.
-In the creation myth of the Nganasan people, at first the earth was completely covered with water, then the water subsides and exposes the top of the Shaitan ridge Koika-mou.
-The first two people fall to this peak - a man and a woman.
-In the myth of creation of the Tuamotu Islands, the creator Tāne, "Spilling Water", created the world in the waters of the lord of the waters, Pune, and invoked the light that initiated the creation of the earth.
+In the creation myth of the Nganasan people, at first the Earth was completely covered with water, then the water subsides and exposes the top of the Shaitan ridge Koika-mou.
+The first two people fall to this peak – a man and a woman.
+In the myth of creation of the Tuamotu Islands, the creator Tāne, "Spilling Water", created the world in the waters of the lord of the waters, Pune, and invoked the light that initiated the creation of the Earth.

-The motif of the cosmogonic struggle with the serpent (dragon) is widespread in terms of suppressing water chaos.
+The motif of the cosmogonic struggle with the serpent and its killing is widespread in terms of suppressing water chaos.
 The serpent in most mythologies is associated with water, often as its abductor.
-He threatens either with a flood or a drought, that is, a violation of the measure, the water "balance".
+It threatens either with a flood or a drought, that is, a violation of the measure, the water "balance".
 Since the cosmos is identified with order and measure, chaos is associated with the violation of measure.
-The Egyptian Ra-Atum fights the underground serpent Apep, the Indian Indra - with Vritra, who took the form of a snake, the Mesopotamian Enki, Ninurta or Inanna - with the owner of the underworld Kur, the Iranian Tishtry (Sirius) - with the deva Aposhi.
-Apop, Vritra, Kur and Aposhi hold back the cosmic waters.
-Enlil or Marduk defeats the progenitor Tiamat, the wife of Apsu, the personification of the dark waters of chaos, who has taken the form of a dragon.
-There are hints in the Bible about the struggle of God with a dragon or a wonderful fish, which also represents water chaos (Rahab, Tehom, Leviathan).
-Yu the Great's heroic struggle with the cosmic flood ends with the murder of the insidious owner of the water Gungun and his "close associate" - the nine-headed Xiangliu.
+The Egyptian Ra fights and kills the underground serpent Apep, the Hindu Indra fights and kills the demon Vritra, who took the form of a snake, the Mesopotamian Enki, Ninurta and Inanna fight with Kur and kill him, the Iranian Tishtry (Sirius) – with the deva Aposhi Tishtry kills Aposhi.
+The killed Apep, Vritra, Kur and Aposhi hold back the cosmic waters.
+Marduk defeats and kills the progenitors Tiamat and Apsu before resurrecting them back together, the deities of the dark waters of chaos, who has taken the form of snakes.
+There are stories in Canaanite mythology about the struggle of the Canaanite deities with monstrous snakes, which also represents water chaos (Rahab, Tehom, Leviathan) and these monstrous snakes are all killed by the Canaanite deities.
+Yu the Great's heroic struggle with the cosmic flood ends with the killing of the insidious owner of the water Gungun and his "close associate" – the nine-headed Xiangliu.